ddomin212/savedPromptsDP/gitCopilot/implementace/backend/middleware2.md

+Daniel Dominko:
+---
-ddomin212: how do i protect my fastapi app from CSRF using fastapi_csrf_protect
+how do i protect my fastapi app from CSRF using fastapi_csrf_protect

+GitHub Copilot:
+---
-GitHub Copilot: To protect your FastAPI app from CSRF using `fastapi_csrf_protect`, you can follow these steps:
+To protect your FastAPI app from CSRF using `fastapi_csrf_protect`, you can follow these steps:

 1. Install the `fastapi_csrf_protect` package using pip: